Sachit56/SmartNotification/Readme.md

 ## API Endpoints

-The API provides endpoints for user,thread,comment and notification management, as detailed in the `Smart Notification.postman_collection.json` Postman collection.
+The API provides endpoints for user,thread,comment and notification management, for more detailed one we can access use `Smart Notification.postman_collection.json` Postman collection in the repository itself.
 Below is a summary of the available endpoints: